 Earlier this week, the National Labor Relations Board responded to an inquiry headed by Northwestern University football players and the College Athletes Player Association regarding their ability to unionize.
-In a ruling set forth by Peter Sung Ohr, the regional director of NRLB, it concluded that athletes should be considered employees, thus they have the right to unionize and bargain collectively.
+A ruling set forth by Peter Sung Ohr, the regional director of NRLB, concluded that athletes should be considered employees, thus they have the right to unionize and bargain collectively.

 At this very moment, Pandora’s box is about to be opened and the future of the NCAA and how college athletes are viewed and compensated may be completely changed.

-In my eyes, saying “yes” to college athletes being able to unionize opens up a Pandora’s box of never ending questions and most unfortunately — never-ending greed.
+In my eyes, saying “yes” to college athletes being able to unionize opens up Pandora’s box of never-ending questions and most unfortunately — never-ending greed.
 The integrity of college sports would be challenged and the NCAA would crumble right before our eyes.
-But for now, all we can do is wait — as it will be years of lawsuits and appeals, likely to the highest of all courts, before this issue is resolved.
+But for now, all we can do is wait — as it will be years of lawsuits and appeals, likely to the highest of all courts before this issue is resolved.